B-Team-Organisation/Fantasy-Chess/documentation/Writerside/topics/Tilemap.md

-![World to Grid illustration](./../img/client/worldToGrid.png)
+![World to Grid illustration](./../img/client/worldToGrid.png) {width="705"}

-> Note, again that this works independently of the maps shape and size.
+> Note, again, that this works independently of the maps shape and size.
 {style="note"}

 <procedure title="Grid to Tiled Algorithm" id="gridToTiled">